joehahn/exes-n-ohs/README.md

 And below we redraw of the model's decision boundaries with dot intensity indicating model confidence:<br />
 ![](figs/cnet_confidence_boundary.png)<br />
 with the densest dots having confidence score > 0.85, intermediate dots have 0.60 < score < 0.85,
 and the lightest dots have score < 0.60.
+As expected, the model is most confident about its predictions in regions where the XOB classes are well seperated and class confusion is minimal.

 To publish that notebook's contents, click Publish a Report and use these settings: